-4 Anticipated Append Costs will asset the potential reduction in annual stormwater reduction if the listed implementation rates are successfully carried out over 15
+3 Represents the potential reduction in annual stormwater reduction if the listed implementation rates are successfully carried out over 15 years as part of the Green Infrastructure Program.
 4 Anticipated Annual Costs will vary based on opportunities and partnership agreements.
 Total six-year costs will not be less than \$36,000,000.